dhanendra2409/django-project-online-shop-/README.md

 # django-project-online-shop-
-A Simple Online shoppping project basically a part of my learning.I have also used djangorestframework to get and post product Information (just to show a basic use of Django Rest Framework to create an api).
+A Simple single vendor Online shoppping project basically a part of my learning.I have also used djangorestframework to get and post product Information (just to show a basic use of Django Rest Framework to create an api).

 ## FUNCTIONALITIES
 ### Customer